lenddoefl/ews-client-php/readme.md

 ## Installation

-You can just copy files from the repository
+You can just copy files from the repository (and include autoload.php any way you prefer)

 **OR**